PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ### `/tmp` limitations

-The `/tmp` directory can store up to 512 megabytes of storage.
+The `/tmp` directory can store up to {{$site.themeConfig.TMP_SIZE_LIMIT}} of storage.
 Also the storage may be wiped or may not exist between workflow executions.

 To avoid errors, assume that the `/tmp` directory is empty between workflow runs.